bjherger/Shower_thoughts_generator/docs/blog_post/blog_post.md

 ML focused on human language models — has gone from sci-fi to [example code](https://github.com/keras-team/keras/tree/master/examples#text--sequences-examples).

-Though I've had some previous experience with linear NLP models and word level deep learning models, I wanted to learn more about building character level models.
+Though I've had some previous experience with linear NLP models and word level deep learning models, I wanted to learn more about building character level deep learning models.
 Generally, character level models look at a window of preceding characters, and try to infer the next character.
 Similar to repeatedly pressing auto-correct's top choice, this process can be repeated to generate a string of AI generated characters.